RallyTools/Rally-User-Management/README.md

 - user_helper.rb                                - Helper class with many utility functions
 - user_permissions_loader.rb                    - Script to upload users and permissions
 - user_permissions_loader_template.txt          - Template file showing what an upload file should look like
-- user_permissions_summary.rb                   - Script to output summary of user permissions for all users
+- user_permissions_summary.rb                   - Script to output summary of user permissions AND Team Membership for all users
 - user_permissions_template_generator.rb        - Script to generate template of WorkspacePermissions and
 -                                                 ProjectPermissions for all users in the new_user_list file
-- user_team_membership_summary.rb               - Script that summarizes team membership(s) for all users
+- user_team_membership_summary.rb               - Script that summarizes just team membership(s) for all users
 - README.docx                                   - User guide Word document
 - README.md                                     - This README
 - README.pdf                                    - User guide PDF